 Note: In cases where either the numerator or denominator of the particular race/ethnicity group fails to meet the minimum size (numerator less than 10 or denominator less than 20), an Alternate Risk Ratio (ARR) is utilized.
 The ARR is a calculation performed by dividing the risk of a particular outcome for children in one racial or ethnic group within the LEA by the risk of that outcome for children in all other racial or ethnic groups in the State, rather than in the LEA.

-No related Dashboard indicator
+Related CA Dashboard Indicator No related Dashboard indicator

-- 1: Basic Services, 2: State Standards,
+1: Basic Services, 2: State Standards,

-- 4: Student Achievement, and

-- 7: Course Access
+Please visit: